SergeyArenzon/sentimental_analysis_project/README.md

 ### Introduction
-Web app helps you to collect latest opinion by Twitter comments.
+Web app helps you to collect latest opinion by Twitter comments and returns some interesting statistics.

 ### Features
 * Analyze latest twitter posts by any query you like.